Documentary Photography Workshop

 - 1 review

-In this documentary photography workshop in Ollantaytambo, participants will explore the art of photography in the last living Inca town.
+In this documentary photography workshop in Ollantaytambo, participants will explore the art of photography while discovering the last living Inca town.
+The workshop blends creativity with information.

 Workshop Details

-Participants will meet at Ollantaytambo's Armas Square, in front of the Town Council, for an introduction to the workshop.
-The first part will involve a photographic tour of the cobbled streets and landscapes, focusing on Inca architecture in a daily context.
-Participants will learn to manually operate their cameras or phones while applying the 3 basic rules of documentary photography.
+The first segment includes a photographic tour of the cobbled streets and landscapes of Ollantaytambo, allowing attendees to appreciate Inca architecture in a daily context.
+Participants will learn to operate their devices manually and apply the 3 basic rules of documentary photography.

-Next, at the Mamá Eusebia Chicha Bar, the preparation of ancestral chicha will be demonstrated, discussing its significance in Andean culture.
-This segment will also cover lighting and photographing interiors.
+Next, at the Mamá Eusebia Chicha Bar, attendees will observe the preparation of ancestral chicha, a sacred drink for the Inca people, and learn about local Andean cultural history.
+The focus will also be on lighting and photographing interiors.

-The workshop will continue through the streets of Ollantaytambo, allowing participants to refine their photography skills and explore different perspectives and movements.
-Each area will provide opportunities to capture the essence of Andean culture.
+The workshop continues through the streets of Ollantaytambo, where participants will refine their photography skills while exploring different perspectives and movements.
+Each corner of the village presents opportunities to capture Andean culture.

-At the end of this 2-hour workshop, participants will have learned to use the manual tools of their mobile device or professional camera, as well as gained insights into composition, documentary photographic design, photography rules, and the use of light, shadow, and perspective.
+At the conclusion of this 2-hour workshop, participants will have learned to use the manual tools of their mobile device or professional camera.
+They will also gain insight into composition and documentary photographic design, the basic rules of photography, and the application of light, shadow, and perspective.

 Prices